raspberrypilearning/lineup/en/step_7.md

 change [x_pos v] by (((400) / (columns)) - (1))
 ```
 --- task ---
-Now you need another loop that will repeat the same number of times as the number of rows you need.
+Now you need another loop that will repeat the same number of times as the number of rows of stamped costumes you need.
 Place it into your script as shown below.

 ```blocks
 define generate positions (rows)(columns)